VarCharMax/ToDoList/README.md

 ## Quick Start

+- You will need to supply an AutoMapper API key under `{"AutoMapper": {
+      "Key": "1234"
+    }
+  }`
+in `appSettings.json`.
-- Run the following commands:
+Run the following commands:
     * dotnet dev-certs https --clean
     * dotnet dev-certs https --trust
 - From the ClientApp folder run `npm install` to install node_modules.